bcrowell/bcrowell.github.io/metric/index.md

 ![Diagram showing vectors inside the light cone, with positive interval, and outside it, with negative interval.](light-cone.png)

+How should we interpret this weird fact that we can have vectors that aren't zero, but their measure according to the metric is zero?
+Let's think about it in terms of Einstein's teenage daydream.
+He was imagining himself as an observer.
+If he's an observer, then the state of his brain changes over time.
+Initially the neurons are in one state, but then after some input comes in through his senses, the neurons bink-bonk-flip each other into some new state.
+(You can tell from my use of the technical lingo that I have considerable expertise in neuroscience.)
+The whole notion of an observer only makes sense if the observer exists for some finite amount of time.

+Now if an observer has a world-line that coincides for a while with a certain vector, the vector's measure (the interval) tells us the square of the amount of time that observer experiences.
+So if an observer's vector is ↗, with ↗⸳↗=0, that observer isn't experiencing any time.
+But an observer can't observe unless time passes so that their mental state can change.
+This is a contradiction, so we arrive at the conclusion that observers *can't* travel at the speed of light.

 [Ben Crowell](http://lightandmatter.com/area4author.html), 2023 Jan.
 5